fedgenworkgroup/fedgenhpcdocs/docs/source/access/Connect to the Cluster.rst

     see `Transferring files to/from FEDGEN HPC Cluster <https://fedgenhpc.readthedocs.io/en/latest/others/Transferring%20files%20to%20and%20from%20the%20clusters.html>`_

+see :ref: `Transferring files to/from FEDGEN HPC Cluster` <../others/Transferring%20files%20to%20and%20from%20the%20clusters.rst>

 6. Optionally, if you wish to use programs with a **graphical user interface (GUI)**, you will need an X-server on your client system and log